• Art Magazine

 The British artist couple Timothy “Tim” Noble (born 1966) and Susan “Sue” Webster (born 1967) are best defined by their characteristic works “Light Works” and “Shadow Works” .

-James Turrell - sculptor of the light
+James Turrell – Sculptor of Light

 Anime as part of neon art

-Digital neon art artwork in anime Japanese style
+Digital neon art artwork in Japanese anime style

-Image by Sketchepedia
+Image by Sketchepedia.

 Cyberpunk Art Design